A Gender-equality Lens on Rebuilding Ukraine

 About FROGEE

 In 2019 the FREE Network initiated the Forum for Research on Gender Economics (FROGEE).
 The aim of FROGEE is to contribute to the discussion on gender inequality, with a specific focus on the region of Central and Eastern Europe.
-By highlighting different dimensions of gender inequality and its consequences for socio-economic development, FROGEE aims at bringing the issue of gender equality to the focus of both the general public and policy makers.
-These objectives are addressed through publication of reviews and policy briefs, organization of conferences, seminars, and workshops, as well as further development of research collaboration on gender economics with other institutions.
+By highlighting different dimensions of gender inequality and its consequences for socio-economic development, FROGEE aims at bringing the issue of gender equality to the focus of both the general public and policymakers.
+These objectives are addressed through the publication of reviews and policy briefs, the organization of conferences, seminars, and workshops, as well as further development of research collaboration on gender economics with other institutions.